tecnickcom/binsearch/README.md

 This library also provide functions to read columnar data in Little-Endian format.

-The `mmap_binfile` function is able to extract some basic data from files in Apache Arrow, Feather or custom Binsrc format.
+The `mmap_binfile` function is able to extract some basic data from files in Apache Arrow, Feather or custom BINSRC format.

-The Binsrc format is as follows:

-* 8 BYTE  : `BINSRC1\0` magic number
-* 1 BYTE  : Number of columns.
-* One byte for each column type (i.e. 1 for uint8, 2 for uint16, 4 for uint32, 8 for uint64).
-* (PADDING TO ALIGN THE DATA TO 8 BYTE)
-* (DATA BODY AS IN APACHE ARROW)

 ## Getting Started